COVID-19: Does Your Family Have A Plan?

 Other legal documents also may be appropriate, depending on your particular circumstances.
 Consulting with an estate planning attorney will help you make the best choices.

 Do you already have a will and durable health care power of attorney in place?
 Good for you, but don’t rest on your laurels.
 Use the time you have now to review those documents.
-In particular, ask these kinds of questions:
+In particular, ask yourself these questions:

 - Does your will still accurately state your wishes?